 Middle school was a complicated time – while other boys discovered girls, I had no interest in them.
-What I did find more appealing were the boys in my grade, who became the subject of fantasy and infatuation.
-The more popular the better.
-I equated popular-by-association with acceptance into the societal norms.
-There were no boys to roleplay intimacy or boundaries; everyone’s burgeoning masculinity was too fragile.
-Other students’ sexual exploration didn’t have many venturing far from home, keeping them safely in the group.
-My search for identity would have had me travelling far into the realm of gay-other, which at that time was predominately found in the character Jodie Dallas, from Soap reruns on Comedy Central.
-Jodie Dallas was a sad sack that never was taken seriously by his family, and was unable to find happiness with another person that was similar, whom he could divulge his thoughts and feelings to.
+What I found more appealing were the boys, who became the subject of fantasy and infatuation.
+In middle school. there were no boys to roleplay intimacy or boundaries; everyone’s burgeoning masculinity was too fragile.
+Other students’ sexual exploration didn’t have many venturing far from home, but my search had me travelling far into the realm of gay-other, which at that time was predominately found in the character Jodie Dallas, from Soap reruns on Comedy Central.
 Jodie Dallas was ridiculed and dismissed every time he came out.
-He was also constantly alone, single, and nearly friendless because his homosexuality separated him from his family.
-This was still a typical and normal portrayal of homosexuality in the early & mid-1990s, and Soap was from the late 1970s.
+He was a sad sack that never was taken seriously by his family, and was unable to find happiness with another person that was similar, whom to divulge his thoughts and feelings to.
+Jodie was constantly alone, single, and friendless because homosexuality separated him from his family.
+This was a typical portrayal of homosexuality in the early & mid-1990s, and Soap was from the late 1970s.

-Fearing the concept of isolation, I steered far from the queer identity, and built a wall safely hidden beneath goofball.
+In middle school, ‘gay’ was a pejorative for ‘stupid,’ ‘sissy,’ ‘girly,’ or ‘less than.’
+With group acceptance as the primary goal being labeled the outsider was unacceptable, so I steered far from the homosexual labels.
+I was intimidated.
+I wasn’t ready to be placed in any box, let alone the wrong one. kept any suspicious ‘gay’ buried through comic books.
 A lack of interest in sports was chalked up to geek, safely hiding within the group.
 I ignored the adventure of exploring a gay identity, and embraced the descriptions that avoided me being ostracized into the group with the more flamboyant homosexual boys – the ones labeled “sissy.”
 So, when a girl asked me to be their boyfriend I said yes, lacking the vocabulary and experiences to know that it would be an ill-fit.
 I withdrew and couldn’t muster the interest to mimic boyfriends I saw modeled on TV, and waited for the inevitable implosion.
 When she did call to break-up I didn’t feel relieved, or even numb – I simply went about my afternoon watching cartoons.